Isaac Newton: Recognition

 Newton has further been called "the towering figure of the Scientific Revolution" and that "In a period rich with outstanding thinkers, Newton was simply the most outstanding."
 The polymath Johann Wolfgang von Goethe labelled the year in which Galileo Galilei died and Newton was born, 1642, as the "Christmas of the modern age".
-In the Italian polymath Vilfredo Pareto's estimation, Newton was the greatest human being who ever lived.
-On the bicentennial of Newton's death in 1927, astronomer James Jeans stated that he "was certainly the greatest man of science, and perhaps the greatest intellect, the human race has seen".
-Physicist Peter Rowlands also notes that Newton was "possibly possessed of the most powerful intellect in the whole of human history".
-Newton ultimately conceived four revolutions—in optics, mathematics, mechanics, and gravity—but also foresaw a fifth in electricity, though he lacked the time and energy in old age to fully accomplish it.
-Newton's work is considered the most influential in bringing forth modern science.
+In the polymath Vilfredo Pareto's estimation, Newton was the greatest human being who ever lived.
+On the bicentennial of Newton's death in 1927, the astronomer James Jeans stated that he "was certainly the greatest man of science, and perhaps the greatest intellect, the human race has seen".
+The physicist Peter Rowlands also notes that Newton was "possibly possessed of the most powerful intellect in the whole of human history".
+Newton conceived four revolutions—in optics, mathematics, mechanics, and gravity—but also foresaw a fifth in electricity, though he lacked the time and energy in old age to fully accomplish it.
+Newton's work is considered the most influential in bringing forth science.

+The historian of science James Gleick noted that Newton "discovered more of the essential core of human knowledge than anyone before or after", and wrote further:

+He was chief architect of the modern world.
+He answered the ancient philosophical riddles of light and motion, and he effectively discovered gravity.
+He showed how to predict the courses of heavenly bodies and so established our place in the cosmos.
+He made knowledge a thing of substance: quantitative and exact.
+He established principles, and they are called his laws.

 The physicist Ludwig Boltzmann called Newton's Principia "the first and greatest work ever written about theoretical physics".
 Physicist Stephen Hawking similarly called Principia "probably the most important single work ever published in the physical sciences".
-Lagrange called Principia "the greatest production of the human mind", and noted that "he felt dazed at such an illustration of what man's intellect might be capable".
+The mathematician and physicist Joseph-Louis Lagrange called Principia "the greatest production of the human mind", and noted that "he felt dazed at such an illustration of what man's intellect might be capable".

 Physicist Edward Andrade stated that Newton "was capable of greater sustained mental effort than any man, before or since".
 He also noted the place of Newton in history, stating:

 From time to time in the history of mankind a man arises who is of universal significance, whose work changes the current of human thought or of human experience, so that all that comes after him bears evidence of his spirit.
 Such a man was Shakespeare, such a man was Beethoven, such a man was Newton, and, of the three, his kingdom is the most widespread.